-The make-up of the Executive Team changed during the year due to the retirement of Terry Stanley, who stood down on 05 July and left the company 31 December.
-Iain Gray was promoted to CEO and Ann Golder took on a wider role.
-There have not been any changes to salaries.
-Under the terms of the bonus scheme, bonus has been earned this year and bonus from 4 prior years has accrued and will be paid when relevant dividends are appropriate.
-There is no change to the share option plans of Iain Gray and Ann Golder.
-Terry Stanley's share options have lapsed according to the terms of the plan.
+Under the terms of the bonus scheme, bonus has been earned this year and bonus from prior years has accrued and will be paid when relevant dividends are appropriate.
+There is no change to the Executives share option plans.

 Independent auditor's report to the members of Broker Direct Plc